Arumugam-04/ggg/README.md

-n the project directory, you can run:
+in the project directory, you can run:

 npm run dev
 Runs the app in the development mode.